hrobertson/AHK-Universal-Joystick-Remapper/README.md

 ### UJR moddified by hrobertson

-#Please note that UJR is no longer maintained as it has been replaced with [UCR](https://github.com/evilC/UCR).
+#Please note that the original UJR is no longer maintained as it has been replaced with [UCR](https://github.com/evilC/UCR).
+Once UCR is out of Alpha, I will look at using it instead of UJR and will port my modifications to it.

 ##AHK - Universal Joystick Remapper (UJR)

 UJR is a stand-alone application written in AutoHotkey.
-It is distributed in compiled form, so please do not attempt to download the source from Github unless you know what you are doing.

-#####The regular download link for end-users is [HERE]( http://evilc.com/proj/ujr).
+You can download the precompiled tool from the [Releases](https://github.com/hrobertson/AHK-Universal-Joystick-Remapper/releases) section.

 UJR is an application for taking axes or buttons from one or more physical joysticks, and merging them onto a virtual joystick (with tweaks such as axis inversion, deadzones, sensitivity etc).